apache/cassandra-java-driver/faq/osgi/README.md

 ## Frequently Asked Questions - OSGi

-### How to use the Java driver in an OSGi environment?
+### How to use the Java Driver in an OSGi environment?

 We have complete examples demonstrating usage of the driver in an [OSGi] environment; please refer to our [OSGi examples repository].